IBE160/SG-418/reflection-report.md

 **Gruppemedlemmer:**
 - Eirik Malme Moltubak (Gruppeleder) - eirik.m.moltubak@himolde.no
-- Vigfus Alexander Robertsson - vigfus.a.robertsson@himolde.no
+- Vigfus Alexander Robertsson (The genius behind it all) - vigfus.a.robertsson@himolde.no
 - Sofus August Hvattum - sofus.a.hvattum@himolde.no

 **Institusjon:** Høgskolen i Molde (HiMolde)